Top 15 Beaches Near Athens

 They are all part of the Lagonissi resort, 40km from Athens' center.
 Decorated with palm and pine trees, these sandy beaches have an exotic vibe that easily conceals the fact that they are located near Greece's capital.

-The entrance fee for Lagonisi resort is compensated by the many facilities it offers, putting the visitors' comfort and welfare first.
+The entrance fee for Lagonisi Resort is compensated by its many facilities, putting the visitors' comfort and welfare first.

 And as if that wasn't enough, Lagonisi is easily accessible by car or public transportation as well!
 You have no excuse to leave out of your 'to-do' list!